mzufferey/AI_basics/reading_notes/glossary.md

 A radial basis function (RBF) is a real-valued function $φ$ whose value depends only on the distance between the input and some fixed point, either the origin, so that $φ ( x ) = \hat{φ}( ‖ x ‖ ) $or some other fixed point $c$ called a center, so that $φ ( x ) = \hat{φ }(‖ x − c ‖ )$.
 Any function $φ$ that satisfies the property $φ ( x ) = \hat{φ} ( ‖ x ‖ )$is a radial function.
 The distance is usually Euclidean distance, although other metrics are sometimes used.
 They are often used as a collection $\{ φ_k \}_k$ which forms a basis for some function space of interest, hence the name.

 ([Wikipedia](https://en.wikipedia.org/wiki/Radial_basis_function))

+## Relaxation

+In mathematical optimization and related fields, relaxation is a **modeling strategy**.
+A relaxation is an **approximation of a difficult problem by a nearby problem that is easier to solve**.
+A solution of the relaxed problem provides information about the original problem.

+For example, **a linear programming relaxation of an integer programming problem removes the integrality constraint and so allows non-integer rational solutions.** A Lagrangian relaxation of a complicated problem in combinatorial optimization penalizes violations of some constraints, allowing an easier relaxed problem to be solved.
+Relaxation techniques **complement or supplement branch and bound algorithms** of combinatorial optimization; linear programming and Lagrangian relaxations are used to obtain bounds in branch-and-bound algorithms for integer programming.[1]

+The modeling strategy of relaxation should not be confused with iterative methods of relaxation, such as successive over-relaxation (SOR); iterative methods of relaxation are used in solving problems in differential equations, linear least-squares, and linear programming.[2][3][4]
+However, iterative methods of relaxation have been used to solve Lagrangian relaxations.[5]